liu2g/mgms/code/avr-makefile-template/README.md

-A simple template I made to compile and flash the AVR chip, by Liu
+A simple template I made to compile and flash the AVR chip, by Liu.

 ## Usage